Agnes (Russian sailing ship): Beach robbery and persecution

 Willem Bok was made responsible for collecting the ship and the goods that would wash ashore.
 Willem Bok was notary, subdistrict judge, beach finder, municipal secretary, and chief of police on Texel.
 Bok was of the fourth generation and an important person within the Dutch patrician Bok family.

 On 20 December 1849 Bok wrote that the ship was completely gone and it was still uncertain how much of the cargo could be saved.
 The next month on 12 January 1850, captain Arensfeld, who still stayed in hotel “De Lindeboom”, wrote a letter to the state council governor.
 He asked him for clarification because in his view there was a failing policy of Bok and Bok was accused of theft of barrels of tobacco and passengers' property.

 On fourteen handwritten sheets Bok described in detail how everything had gone in his view.
 In short wrote that on 19 December 1849, he sent 33 men with 13 flat carts up to a “2-hour walk” to either side of pole 22.
 Pickup up the goods continued in the following day, and the return was always done in consultation with the captain.
 The suitcases and boxes were examined by government officials before being returned to the captain on 21 December 1849.
-After 21 December 1849, cargo washed up along the entire coast, mainly tabacco.
+After 21 December 1849, cargo washed up along the entire coast, mainly tobacco.
 On these days there were as many as 200 people out day and night, hidden between the dunes, to pick up the loose tobacco leaves and personal items of the passengers.
 Bok indicated that he did not have enough people to counter this predation.
 In his sheets, Bok did not blame the captain's accusations.
 Bok believed that the letter was not written by the captain himself, but by someone who wanted to smear him; just like it would have been done a previous time.
 This person he does not mention by name, also lived in the same hotel as were the captain stayed (“De Lindeboom”).